 Kangaroo Island is the best place in Australia.
 Got your attention didn’t I?

-Obviously that is quite the statement but after visiting for a short two days a couple of weeks ago, I can honestly say that Kangaroo Island is my favourite place in Australia.
-Hell, it’s one of my favourite places in the WORLD.
+Obviously, that is quite the statement but after visiting Kangaroo Island for two days, I can honestly say that it is my favorite place in Australia.
+Hell, it’s one of my favorite places in the WORLD.

 It really does have it all: bleached white sand beaches with super clear water, more native animals than you can shake a stick at (and we did shake a stick at a giant snake we came across while hiking to a remote beach), cute historic towns and friendly locals.